camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 You cannot migrate an active embedded subprocess to an event subprocess.
 Additionally, changing the scope of a subprocesses during migration is not possible.
 :::

+### Call activities and called process instances

+Active call activities can be migrated like any other element.
+The called process instance is not changed when migrating the call activity.

+You can migrate a called process instance in the same way as a regular process instance.

 ## Process definitions and versions